-In 2012, Myers’ work will be featured in an exhibition, Internal Landscapes: The Paintings of GC Myers, at the Fenimore Art Museum in Cooperstown, NY.
+In 2012, Myers’ work was featured in an exhibition, Internal Landscapes: The Paintings of GC Myers, at the Fenimore Art Museum in Cooperstown, NY.

 Welcome to the blogosphere.
 I particularly like the posts on getting started.
 Much in common with writers.